 - For a more rustic feel, stay in Central Lanai where you will find cooler temperatures and the island’s epicenter, Lanai City.
 Centered around historic Dole Park, you’ll be within walking distance of shops, restaurants, and galleries.

 Molokai: The Untouched Island

 Best For: Families wanting to get off the beaten path.

-If you’re looking for the real Hawaii, this is it.
-Molokai remains mostly untouched compared to the other islands.
-Embracing the true Hawaiian spirit, almost half of its population are Native Hawaiians.
-Truly a uniquely Hawaiian experience, Molokai boasts one Hawaii’s most extensive white-sand beaches and the region’s highest sea cliffs.
+If you’re looking for real Hawaii, this is it.
+Molokai remains untouched primarily compared to the other islands.
+Almost half of its population are Native Hawaiians embracing the true Hawaiian spirit.
+Truly a uniquely Hawaiian experience, Molokai boasts one of Hawaii’s most extensive white-sand beaches and the region’s highest sea cliffs.